chauff/cse1500-web-transcripts/Assignment-2.md

 ### 3.5) WebSockets: implementing your game

-Time to implement client-server communication in your game application via WebSockets.
+Having seen and ran the minimal WebSocket example, it is now time to implement client-server communication in your game application via WebSockets.
 Here is what we want to achieve:

 - Upon pressing "Play" button the user will enter the **game screen** and wait for a sufficient number of other gamers to start playing.
 It is clear for the player that s/he is waiting for more players to enter the game (*as stated in assignment 1*).
 - Once there are sufficiently many players, the game automatically starts and the players play against each other.
 Multiple games can take place at the same time (*as stated in assignment 1*).
 Some games require a setup phase (e.g. [Battleship](https://en.wikipedia.org/wiki/Battleship_(game))) which may differ between players (e.g. in [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) one player is the codemaker and one is the codebreaker).